OpenSourceRaidGuild/quest-board/README.md

 - Event Driven
 - Serverless Functions
 - GitHub WebHooks
-- First Issue as Config File
+- First Issue as Config File (This will go into Guild Scribe)
    - Raid Leader
    - Parse Files by Raid Type
 - Create Quests/Issues from parsed files